-OUTFALL is the terminus of a storm drain or other stormwater structure where the contents are released.
+"Outfall" is the terminus of a storm drain or other stormwater structure where the contents are released.

-PEAK DISCHARGE is the maximum instantaneous rate of flow during a storm, usually in reference to a specific design storm event
+"Peak discharge" is the maximum instantaneous rate of flow during a storm, usually in reference to a specific design storm event

-PERMEABLE SOILS are soil materials with a sufficiently rapid infiltration rate so as to greatly reduce or eliminate surface and stormwater runoff.
-These soils are generally classified as U.S. Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) hydrologic soil types A and B.
+"Permeable soils" are soil materials with a sufficiently rapid infiltration rate so as to greatly reduce or eliminate surface and stormwater runoff.
+These soils are generally classified as NRCS hydrologic soil types A and B.

-PERSON is any individual, group of individuals, association, partnership, corporation, company, business, organization, trust, estate, administrative agency, public or quasi-public corporation or body, the Commonwealth or political subdivision to the extent permitted by law thereof.
+"Person" is any individual, group of individuals, association, partnership, corporation, company, business, organization, trust, estate, administrative agency, public or quasi-public corporation or body, the Commonwealth or political subdivision to the extent permitted by law thereof.